Project Grant – Fall 2016 Registration Instructions

 This task collects information related to your research project.

 Project Title: Provide a title for your research project.
-Project titles cannot change between registration and application.
+Project titles can change at application.

 Lay Title: Provide a title for your project that is in a language clear to members of the general public.
 Lay titles are used by CIHR to inform the public and Parliament about the valuable research supported through public funds.